Kelvenmanuel/Unit_3_Project_KelvenManuel_CS/README.md

 ![planning](flow1.png)
 ### fig 04

 2. The flowchart below is another graphical representation of the process to code the Save system for one of the tables.
-The save code we Apply when we are making changes in the data inside the table in the iventory and we want to store them.
+The save code we Apply when we are making changes in the data inside the table in the inventory and we want to store them.
 ![planning](flow2.png)
 ### fig 05